 Reg 111 lost amounts: £8,400 (architect stage 2/3) + £3,600 (planning) + £2,800 (legal fees, conservative position) = £14,800 outside the six-month services window.
 Not recoverable.

-The £14,800 of lost VAT illustrates the importance of registration timing.
-Had Hilltop Residential Ltd registered voluntarily in March 2026 (eight months earlier than the compulsory trigger), the architect stage 2/3 fees, planning consultancy fees, and legal fees would all have fallen within the six-month services window and the additional £14,800 of VAT would have been recoverable.
-The trade-off is eight months of MTD compliance and quarterly nil returns; for a project recovering £14,800 of additional VAT, the trade is almost always worthwhile.
+That £14,800 of lost VAT is the price of registration timing.
+Had Hilltop registered voluntarily in March 2026 (eight months earlier than the compulsory trigger), the architect stage 2/3 fees, planning consultancy fees and legal fees would all have fallen within the six-month services window and the extra £14,800 would have been recoverable.
+The trade-off is eight months of MTD compliance and quarterly nil returns.
+For £14,800 of additional VAT, that trade is almost always worth making, and it is the single decision most likely to cost you real money if you get it wrong.

 Downstream OTT and CGS Interaction

 For a commercial developer the reg 111 recovery does not stand alone.
-The developer typically notifies the option to tax on form VAT1614A at or shortly after registration, converting future grants from exempt to standard-rated and validating the taxable-intention basis of the pre-registration claim.
-Where the developer delays OTT notification by several months after registration, HMRC may challenge whether the pre-registration cost was incurred with the requisite taxable intention.
-The recommended sequencing is OTT notification at or before the registration effective date, with the VAT1614A acknowledgement on file before the first return is submitted.
-Our dedicated OTT mechanic page covers the election framework.
+You typically notify the option to tax on form VAT1614A at or shortly after registration, converting future grants from exempt to standard-rated and validating the taxable-intention basis of the pre-registration claim.
+Where you delay OTT notification by several months after registration, HMRC may challenge whether the cost was incurred with the requisite taxable intention.
+Notify at or before the registration effective date, with the VAT1614A acknowledgement on file before you submit the first return.
+The option to tax mechanics cover the election framework.

-For a developer whose pre-registration acquisitions include capital items above the £250,000 VAT-exclusive Capital Goods Scheme threshold (a typical situation where the developer recovers input tax on a commercial-property acquisition), the asset enters the Capital Goods Scheme on the registration date.
-The initial recovery percentage set on the first return becomes the baseline for the ten-interval CGS adjustment period.
-Any later change in the developer's taxable / exempt mix triggers an interval adjustment.
-The reg 111 claim and the CGS bite together: reg 111 is the entry-point recovery; CGS is the ten-year adjustment of that recovery.
-See our CGS page for the ten-interval mechanic.
+Where your pre-registration acquisitions include capital items above the £250,000 VAT-exclusive Capital Goods Scheme threshold (typically where you recover input tax on a commercial-property acquisition), the asset enters the Capital Goods Scheme on the registration date.
+The initial recovery percentage set on the first return becomes the baseline for the ten-interval CGS adjustment period, and any later change in your taxable / exempt mix triggers an interval adjustment.
+The two bite together: reg 111 is the entry-point recovery, the CGS is the ten-year adjustment of that recovery.
+The Capital Goods Scheme guide sets out the ten-interval mechanic.

 Common Rejected Claims